Menu

 Minimizing Inheritance

 Consider a Trust.
 A trust is an entity managed by someone else that takes care of your assets according to your desires.
 Typically, they are used so that a trusted agent can handle your assets in the case of your mental infirmity or to avoid a lengthy and litigious probate period regarding your will.
-Critically, since the trust is distributing assets rather than gifting an estate, you avoid the inheritance tax.
+Critically, you avoid the inheritance tax since the trust distributes assets rather than gifting an estate.

 That said, trusts are not for the faint of heart and aren’t entirely tax-free.
 While they don’t pay inheritance taxes on the estate you leave behind, they do have taxes of their own.
 Three, in fact.
 There’s a tax when assets are put into a trust, a different tax when those assets are taken out of the trust, and a ten-year charge on the value of the trust over the nil rate band.